dmitryilyin/fuel-test/doc/en/pages/integration_testing.rst

 - *test.name* - Name of this test.
 - *test.path* - Path to this test.
 Relative to module and excluding file name.
 - *test.file* - NAme of the file which this test represents.
+- *test.verify_file* - Path to vefify script if present.
+Relative to module path.
+- *test.spec_file* - Path to serverspec file if present.
+Relative to module path.

 Template files can include other template files giving you an ability to make a complex script from many pieces.
 Some of these pieces can be shared by several scripts.
 Templates can also extend other templates by replacing some of